bonny/WordPress-Simple-History/readme.txt

 - Log if "Send personal data export confirmation email" is checked when adding a Data Export Request.
 - Log when a Data Export Request is marked as complete.
 - Log when Personal Data is erased by an admin.
 - Most of the code now uses namespaces.
-The main namespace is `Simple_History`.
+  - The main namespace is `Simple_History`.
+  - The main/core class is `Simple_History\Simple_History`.
   - Dropins use namespace `Simple_History\Dropins` and dropins must now extend the base class `Dropin`.
   - Loggers use namespace `Simple_History\Loggers` and loggers must extend the base class `Logger`.
 - Add filter `simple_history/core_loggers` to modify the list of built in (core) loggers.
 - Add filter `simple_history/dropins_to_instantiate` to modify the list of built in dropins to instantiate.
 - Add filter `simple_history/core_dropins`.